-Collectively, Norvo’s trio represented virtuosity writ large, but it was Farlow’s control and ease of execution, even at the fastest tempi, that caught the ear — had the guitar ever been played so fast and effortlessly?
+Collectively, Norvo’s trio represented virtuosity writ large, but it was Farlow’s control and ease of execution, even at the fastest tempi, that caught the ear — had the guitar ever been played this fast so effortlessly before?
 But like a duck gliding across a pond, there was much going on beneath the surface.
-Closer listening revealed a thorough command of bebop harmony; an ability to effortlessly string chains of arpeggios together to give contrast his single note lines; a very personal way of using large intervals and a highly developed melodic sense that allowed him to spin ideas across bar lines and chord changes plus he tuned his guitar an octave lower, giving a warm feeling to everything he played that contributed his distinctive sound.
-But there was one one extra ingredient that made his playing compelling, then as now.
-As guitar legend Johnny Smith put it, he and a fellow guitar player went to see Farlow perform with Red Norvo’s trio at The Embers in New York in 1950.
-“This guitar player said to me, ‘No wonder he can play so good, look at those long, skinny fingers,’” said Smith.
-“Well, I thought for a few moments and said, ‘No that’s not right…that kind of playing doesn’t come from the fingers, that kind of playing comes from the heart and soul.’”
+Closer listening revealed a thorough command of bebop harmony; an ability to effortlessly string chains of arpeggios together to give contrast his single note lines; a very personal way of using large intervals and a highly developed melodic sense that allowed him to spin ideas across bar lines and chord changes.
+He also tuned his guitar an octave lower, giving a feeling of warmth to everything he played.
+But there was one one extra ingredient that made his playing compelling to listeners then as now, eloquently summed up by fellow guitar legend Johnny Smith.
+As he recalled, he and a fellow guitar player went to see Farlow perform with Red Norvo’s trio at The Embers in New York in 1950.
+“This guitar player said to me, ‘No wonder he can play so good, look at those long, skinny fingers,’” recalled Smith.
+“Well, I thought for a few moments and said, ‘No that’s not right…that kind of playing doesn’t come from the fingers, that kind of playing comes from the heart and soul.”

 Recently married, he had settled for a simpler life at his riverside retreat in Sea Bright, New Jersey returning to his old trade of sign writing which he had pursued since apprenticing after high school — he had only taken up the guitar at age 22.
 Now he could enjoy boating, fishing and playing local gigs out of sight and out of mind of the jazz media.
 He seemed to like it that way.
 Then, in October 1967 he was finally persuaded by DJ Mort Fega to open at the Frammis club on Manhattan’s East Side.
 During his absence from the New York scene and without any new recordings, a mystique had developed around him, and with his knowing he had become regarded as a living legend.
 “It didn’t take long for word to get around that the guitarist was back in town and people came from near and far to hear [him],” said Fega in Downbeat magazine.
 “He turned everybody around…to a man, everyone agreed that, if possible, he was even more of a monster on his instrument than they remembered…It had taken considerable persuasion to convince him that he had been the undisputed champ when he quit the scene, and that since then no one had begun to approach his unique style, a style that had earned for him the highest reward — designation by many of his fellow musicians as the world’s best jazz guitarist.”